kiranbakale/AMI-Readme/docs/environment_advanced_services.md

 - `rds_postgres_storage_type` - The type of storage to use.
 Optional, default is `io1`.
 - `rds_postgres_kms_key_arn` - The ARN for an existing [AWS KMS Key](https://aws.amazon.com/kms/) to be used to encrypt the database instance.
 If not provided `default_kms_key_arm` or the default AWS KMS key will be used in that order.
 Optional, default is `null`.
   - **Warning** Changing this value after the initial creation will result in the database being recreated and will lead to **data loss**.
 - [`rds_postgres_backup_retention_period`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/db_instance#backup_retention_period) - The number of days to retain backups for.
 Must be between 0 and 35.
-Must be greater than 0 for Geo primary instances.
+Must be greater than 0 when Read Replicas are to be used (Including Geo primary instances).
 Optional, default is `null`.
 - [`rds_postgres_backup_window`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/db_instance#backup_window) - The daily time range where backups will be taken, e.g. `09:46-10:16`.
 Optional, default is `null`.
 - [`rds_postgres_delete_automated_backups`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/db_instance#delete_automated_backups) - Whether automated backups (if taken) will be deleted when the RDS instance is deleted.
 Optional, default is `true`.
 - [`rds_postgres_maintenance_window`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/db_instance#maintenance_window) - The window to perform maintenance in, e.g. `Mon:00:00-Mon:03:00`.
 Optional, default is `null`.
 Must not overlap with `rds_postgres_backup_window`.